reactome/wikidata-exporter/dev/ExtractorBase.md

 1. Unknown PhysicalEntity type *className*

 A PhysicalEntity that did not exist in the GraphCore database  at time of writing has been used.
 Code needs to be adapted in the ExtractorBase::addComponentId function.
+Note: Polymer and Chemical Drug are not yet supported and so are ignored by this warning.

 ### Errors